TheJoin95/covid19-market-waiting-times/README.md

 - Need to optimize the load avg to grant the access to 800 users in 30min
 - Add category filters and force estimation #6
 - Refacotring UI/UX
+- Add modal popup marker
+- Add on marker popup a form for user feedback about lines
+- Add a modal or a splashscreen giving info about the project
+- Change modal asking the geodata/search

 # Credits